 Molson Coors Brewing Company (MCBC) drinks with the big boys: the company is one the world's largest beer makers by volume.
 Operating through its subsidiaries, MCBC produces some 30.5 million hectoliters (805 million US gallons) of beer a year.
 The beer maker's portfolio of brands, led by Molson Canadian and Coors Light, dominates the Canadian market, accounting for nearly 40% of the beer sold in that country.
 In the US, MCBC does business through MillerCoors, a joint venture with SABMiller.
 MillerCoors, the second-largest US brewer by volume, markets Coors, Coors Light, and Molson brands.
 In addition to Canada and the US, MCBC operates in the UK, and as Molson Coors International (MCI), in developing markets.

-In 2013 the beer maker invested £28 million in brewing technology at its brewery in Burton-on-Trent in the UK, bringing the total invested in that facility to £75 million.
-The additional funds will support brewing a large proportion of the 1.2 billion pints of beer brewed in Burton, including the Carling, Coors Light, and Cobra brands.
-MCBC, meanwhile, is distributing GRUPO MODELO's brands in the UK and Japan.
-The arrangement builds upon a joint venture, Modelo Molson Imports, to import, distribute, and market the Corona and Modelo beer brands in Canada.
-Other longstanding deals are held with Heineken N.V. to import, market, and sell Heineken products in Canada, with Asahi to brew the Japanese beer for the US market, and with Foster's to produce the Australian beer abroad.
+Supporting its innovation initiatives, in 2013, the beer maker invested £28 million in brewing technology at its brewery in Burton-on-Trent in the UK, bringing the total invested in that facility to £75 million.
+The additional funds would support brewing a large proportion of the 1.2 billion pints of beer brewed in Burton, including the Carling, Coors Light, and Cobra brands.

 Mergers and Acquisitions